ARMmbed/mbed-client/porting-guide.md

-# Introduction to LWM2M mbed client
+# Introduction to Mbed client

 The mbed Client is structured as a set of modules.
 Each module declares which other modules it depends on.
 When you build a module, our build system `yotta`